aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/contents-management/how-to-extract-selected-content-between-nodes-in-a-document/_index.md

 ---
-title: How to Extract Selected Content Between Nodes in a Document in C++
+title: How to Extract Selected Content Between Nodes in a Document
 second_title: Aspose.Words for C++
 articleTitle: How to Extract Selected Content Between Nodes in a Document
 linktitle: How to Extract Selected Content Between Nodes in a Document